Severe storm preparation for transport and logistics businesses

 - Return to your premises only when safe.

-- Contact your insurer before cleaning up – they may fund clean-up and require authorisation before repairs begin.
+- Contact your landlord and insurer before cleaning up – they may fund clean-up and require authorisation before repairs begin.

 - Contact your local council about kerbside pick-up.

 - Review your business continuity plan (includes recovery plan).